Tourisme Gaspésie - Official websiteTourisme Gaspésie - Official website

 Discover why Gaspésie is the most popular backcountry ski destination east of the Rockies!

-On your own or with a guide, explore over two dozen ski areas (some of which offer transportation up the mountains) with tons of powder, including the Chic-Chocs, the FQME ski area, Murdochville and Parc national de la Gaspésie.
+On your own or with a guide, enjoy over two dozen ski areas with tons of powder (some of which offer transportation up the mountains), including the Chic-Chocs, the FQME ski areas, Murdochville and Parc national de la Gaspésie.

 Plan your backcountry skiing adventures in Gaspésie now!